Autostereogram: History

 Japanese designer Masayuki Ito, following Julesz, created a single image stereogram in 1970 and Swiss painter Alfons Schilling created a handmade single-image stereogram in 1974, after creating more than one viewer and meeting with Julesz.
 Having experience with stereo imaging in holography, lenticular photography, and vectography, he developed a random-dot method based on closely spaced vertical lines in parallax.

 In 1979, Christopher Tyler of Smith-Kettlewell Institute, a student of Julesz and a visual psychophysicist, combined the theories behind single-image wallpaper stereograms and random-dot stereograms (the work of Julesz and Schilling) to create the first black-and-white random-dot autostereogram with the assistance of computer programmer Maureen Clarke using Apple II and BASIC.
 Stork and Rocca published the first scholarly paper and provided software for generating random-dot stereograms.
 This type of autostereogram allows a person to see 3D shapes from a single 2D image without the aid of optical equipment.
 In 1991 computer programmer Tom Baccei and artist Cheri Smith created the first color random-dot autostereograms, later marketed as Magic Eye.

 A computer procedure that extracts back the hidden geometry out of an autostereogram image was described by Ron Kimmel.

 In addition to classical stereo it adds smoothness as an important assumption in the surface reconstruction.

-In the late 90's many children's magazines featured autostereograms.
+In the late '90s many children's magazines featured autostereograms.
 Even gaming magazines like Nintendo Power had a section specifically made for these illusions.
+Since then several books were published with Magic Eye Beyond 3D: Improve Your Vision being one key publication that placed this intriguing illusion into the mainstream.